 The most likely outcome is that there will continue to be a range of products, including snus, dissolvables and e-cigs as well as Heat not Burn devices.
 Total demand for tobacco will probably fall, but not dramatically at first.
 From the point of view of the farmers that’s likely to be good news.
 If demand changes gradually they can adjust and cope with it; it’s a sudden shock that would cause mass poverty.

 What matters is that people are thinking about issues like this – and they are.
-Ironically it’s the tobacco industry, usually painted as the villain of the piece, who’s looking into the possible future effects of changing technology.
+Ironically it’s the tobacco industry, usually painted as the villain of the piece, who’s looking into the possible future effects of heat not burn and other harm reduction products.
 Public health tend to just dismiss the fate of tobacco farmers, airily assuming that they can all start growing organic quinoa instead.
 Unfortunately life is rarely that simple.

 Upping Their Game